isomerpages/moe-chungchenghighyis/_our-cca/CCA/CCA.md

 ### Compulsory CCA Participation

 CCA is an integral part of the student’s holistic education in school.
-Hence, CCA participation is compulsory at the secondary school level, and every student is expected to participate in a CCA from one of the four CCA groups, namely, Clubs, Physical Sports, Uniformed Groups (UG) and Visual & Performing Arts (VPA).
-Participation in a school-based CCA allows the teachers to guide and chart the development of the student beyond the learning from the subject disciplines in the classroom, in areas such as leadership and character development, and the 21st Century Competencies (21CC).
+Hence, CCA participation is compulsory at the secondary school level, and every student is expected to participate in a CCA from one of the four CCA groups, namely, Clubs, Physical Sports, Uniformed Groups (UG) and Visual &amp; Performing Arts (VPA).
+Participation in a&nbsp;school-based&nbsp;CCA allows the teachers to guide and chart the development of the student beyond the learning from the subject disciplines in the classroom, in areas such as leadership and character development, and the 21st&nbsp;Century Competencies (21CC).

 ### Sec 1 CCA Experience